Earth's Frozen Oceans

 Sea ice is made of frozen ocean water

 If you've ever put salt out on a wet winter sidewalk to prevent people from slipping, you know that salt helps keep water from freezing.
 But that's only true down to a certain temperature.
 The salt helps lower the freezing temperature of the water, but it doesn't keep it from freezing altogether.

-Recently, scientists filming the BBC/Discovery Channel series Frozen Planet, captured for the first time ever, the formation of a "brinicle" (also called a brine icicle or ice stalactite) in Antarctica.
+In 2011, scientists filming the BBC/Discovery Channel series Frozen Planet, captured for the first time ever, the formation of a "brinicle" (also called a brine icicle or ice stalactite) in Antarctica.
 These amazing structures form when extremely cold, salty water (called brine) is pushed out of newly forming ice crystals into the surrounding ocean water, leaving behind freshwater ice.
 Sometimes these brinicles can reach from the surface all the way down to the ocean floor, freezing everything in their path.

 Sea ice influences ocean circulation

 Besides the potential to create super cool underwater icicles, what is the significance of briny outflows from sea ice formation?
 Let's do a little experiment to find out.
 To keep things simple, you'll use fresh water and salt water instead of salt water and saltier water.

 - 3 small, clear containers (e.g., 250 mL beakers)

 - salt water